Below are some useful facts about eating disorders in men including the prevalence, age of onset and the common risk factors.

 - Living in a culture of fixed diets and physical appearance is also a risk factor.
 Male underwear models and men on the front pages of male fitness magazines and gay men’s press lead other males to compare themselves with these so-called ‘ideal’ body types – so do ads for men’s hair and skin care products.
 Weight loss and workout programmes as well as cosmetic surgery procedures, whose goal is chiselled muscularity can lead to the same sort of body dissatisfaction that afflicts women who read fashion magazines and watch movies and TV shows featuring so-called perfect people.

 Research also continues to investigate if biological factors could also play a role.
-Numerous studies have investigated how genetics and hormonal links are two frequently explored areas of biological explanations of eating disorders.
-One biological factor that definitely does seem to have a definite link to the development of eating disorders is personality type.
-Some personality types, including obsessive-compulsive personalities, are much more susceptible to developing eating disorders than any other personality types.
+Numerous studies have investigated genetics and hormonal links to the biological explanation for eating disorders.
+One biological factor with a definite link to the development of eating disorders is personality type.
+Some personality types, including obsessive compulsive personalities, are much more susceptible to developing eating disorders.